lnbits/hardware-wallet/README.md

 documentation, CI metadata, and non-Arduino tooling are deliberately excluded from the repository; see [vendored dependencies](libraries/DEPENDENCIES.md).

-The touch board runs a four-point calibration the first time it boots and stores the result in flash.
+Resistive touch boards run a four-point calibration the first time they boot and store the result in flash.
+Capacitive GT911 boards use their controller's native coordinates without calibration.
 The UI reserves a footer for controls only on touch hardware, leaving the content area uncluttered on button-based boards.

 To add another board, see the [board profile guide](wallet/boards/README.md).